wblabio/wblabio.github.io/wgact/faq.md

 - JavaScript disabled in a browser.
 - Cookie Management Platforms (cookie banners) might be blocking the conversion tracking
 - Off-page payment gateways need to be configured to redirect back to the purchase confirmation page.
 If that's not set up correctly, or if a user interrupts the redirect, no conversion is reported.

+## The dismiss button doesn't work.
+Why?

+You are using some kind of ad- or script-blocker in your browser.
+It blocks the script in our plugin that is responsible to dismiss the notification.

+You have the following options:

+- Temporarily disable the ad- / script-blocker in your browser and then dismiss the notification.
+- Whitelist our scripts in the ad- / script-blocker.
+- Switch to a different ad- / script-blocker.
+Not all of them block our scripts.

+> We recommend to whitelist our scripts because they are also required on the plugin's settings page.

+?> You might wonder why our scripts, but no others, get blocked by the ad- / script-blocker.
+The reason is that our plugin helps tracking conversions for various ad platforms.
+And apart of blocking ads, many ad blocking service providers also block scripts that help track visitors and conversions.
+Because many of those providers are unable to distinguish if the scripts are being used for the front-end or the back-end, they simply block the scripts also on the back-end, thus triggering the issue you are facing.
+We've spend a considerable amount of time to remove our plugin from the ad- and script-blockers.
+In some cases we succeeded, it others we did't.